2026 Student Awards

 PERMITTED

-A single unit – Such as an ad, annual report, book/publication, multiple-page brochure, poster, environmental signage for an event/storefront, website, etc.
+A single unit – Such as a magazine ad, annual report, book/publication, multiple-page brochure, poster, environmental signage for an event/storefront, image/illustration, video, website, etc.

 CAMPAIGN | 6 files maximum